christopher's

 Story Cellar

-Fans of Tom Sellers’ Restaurant Story – the two Michelin-starred establishment that reopened earlier this year in Bermondsey – must visit his second outpost in Covent Garden’s Neal’s Yard.
-A stylish, more laidback little sister, Story Cellar opened last year and takes its cues from Paris via London, featuring a monochrome, ruby red and navy interior palette with marble counters lining both the street-side windows and open kitchen – great for those who are always keen to get in on the action.
-It’s one of Covent Garden’s best kept secrets and has surprisingly maintained a relatively low profile – until now.
+Fans of Tom Sellers' Restaurant Story – the two Michelin-starred establishment that reopened earlier this year in Bermondsey – must visit his second outpost in Covent Garden's Neal's Yard.
+A stylish, more laidback little sister, Story Cellar opened in 2024 and takes its cues from Paris via London, featuring a monochrome, ruby red and navy interior palette with marble counters lining both the street-side windows and open kitchen – great for those who are always keen to get in on the action.
+It's one of Covent Garden's best kept secrets and has surprisingly maintained a relatively low profile – until now.

-While the concepts may differ, the menu here features some of Sellers’ signature recipes, such as the stand-out snail bolognese on toast with parsley butter and tuna tartare with tomato ponzu, sesame and seaweed.
+While the concepts may differ, the menu here features some of Sellers' signature recipes, such as the stand-out snail bolognese on toast with parsley butter and peach, beans and smoked almond salad.
 Larger plates, however, champion premium rotisserie chicken which can be ordered half or whole, served in caramelised juices (perfect for dipping crispy fries in).
-Also don’t miss the steak Diane in the creamiest, peppery mushroom sauce, and a selection of grilled meats and fish of the day such as dry aged pork chop with brandy-pickled dates.
-Desserts reflect the essence of Story Cellar’s concept, featuring well-executed favourites like bread and butter pudding that would rival your grandmother’s recipe any day.
-Combine these decadent dishes with exceptional service, expertly-picked wine (the walk-in cellar downstairs and in-house sommelier has the answer to everything) and a relaxed atmosphere rarely found in an accoladed restaurant, and you have a meal to remember.
-Story Cellar is certainly one to watch – and we will keep on coming back.
+Also don't miss the beef fillet in the creamiest, peppery mushroom sauce, and a selection of grilled meats and fish of the day such as dry aged pork chop with brandy-pickled dates.

 17 Neal's Yard, WC2H 9DP, visit storycellar.co.uk